An Alternate History

 The Companion Set: narrative-based game-play and character options; character advancement from levels 15 to 25.

-Frank Mentzer took rules core as written by E. Gary Gygax and Dave Arneson, and created the Dungeons and Dragons Basic Set.
-This box included a Player's Manual, a Dungeon Master's Rulebook, and some additional material to get the new gamer started down the road to a lifelong hobby of the imagination.
+This Basic Set box included a Player's Manual, a Dungeon Master's Rulebook, and some additional material to get the new gamer started down the road to a lifelong hobby of the imagination.
 But, this basic set was nothing more than an appetizer.
 The rules would work for your game group for a few months at the most!
 Character creation was described, and the earliest levels of advancement were handled.
-Once your character reached 3rd level -- someone who starts to show some real promise -- you have reached the limit.
+Once your character reached 3rd level—someone who starts to show some real promise—you have reached the limit.
 You cannot go any further.

-The Dungeons and Dragons Expert Set takes over from there.
+The Expert Set takes over from there.
 This box set had rules covering characters from 4th level to 14th level (arguably, the meat of the adventuring career).
-More monsters, more spells, more weapons and equipment... this set contained things that the players may not have considered prior such as adventuring in the wilderness as opposed to the dungeon settings prescribed in the Basic Set, or mapping that same wilderness.
+More monsters, more spells, more weapons and equipment... this set contained things that the players may not have considered prior (such as adventuring in the wilderness as opposed to the dungeon settings prescribed in the Basic Set, or mapping that same wilderness).